Elvera’s Hacks: How I Achieved 100% In My Chemistry And Physics Prelims

 I find that if you don’t understand something in any science course, then it’ll be difficult to move on and learn more content, since everything is based on the knowledge beforehand.
 So, I learnt to be really good at keeping myself ahead and updated, making sure I knew everything inside and out.
 That includes doing extra homework or trying harder-style exam questions, outside of my regular study, that is weeks before I even have an exam.
 I love the extra challenge without the pressure of having an exam the next day.

-Want to get ahead like Elvera for Chemistry?
+Want to get ahead like Elvera and gain an advantage?

 I struggle with maintaining my English marks